-Luneth and the others refused to kill the two Archmages, which forced the pair to transform into monsters (…for some reason…) and to attack us.
+Luneth and the others refused to kill the two Archmages, which forced the pair to transform into monsters (…for some reason…) and to attack us to forcibly change our minds.
 Doga came first, in the form of this hideous mass of organs!
 He thrashed me on my attempt.
 I figured grinding would be required, but Kyle pulled stubbornly through yet again and managed to beat each mage.
 Doga was fond of group spells, which was why I felt grinding would be required, but after Kyle got past him, Unei was no trouble.
 She took on an unremarkable bestial form and simply buffed to limited effect.
 Sorry, you two.

 We headed out, forgetting to inform the Moogles of their employer’s untimely pseudodeath, and headed back to the Ancient’s Maze to make for the Crystal Tower.
 The Maze proved to be… not very maze-like!
 Unsurprisingly, this was another consequence of the 3D remake, which had drastically simplified many of the dungeon layouts.
 Not that I mind losing a maze… Kyle later noted that the maze included an enemy that spawned other, minor enemies, which proved useful for grinding between sessions.
 There was a brief patch of overworld between the Maze and the Tower, the last opportunity to save for the rest of the game.

 Once inside the tower, we found the two locked doors: one a literal door leading onward in the northwest, and the other a teleporter in the centre, leading to the Forbidden Land, Eureka.
-Still trying to train our new job levels, Kyle and I agreed to go to Eureka and grab any of the forbidden weapons relevant for our classes, after all.
+Still trying to train our new job levels, Kyle and I agreed to go to Eureka and grab any of the forbidden weapons relevant for our classes, despite our earlier dismissal of the place.
 We should have realized this wouldn’t be as easy as it sounded.

 This time I am disappointed by the changes made between versions.
 In the remake, Eureka is just a cave.
 In the original, it has a unique, cool-looking tileset.
 The game also doesn’t carry over the old layout, which looked like a series of sealed rooms with secret passages, and not, again, “just some cave.”
 It doesn’t feel “sealed” at all!

-The mini-bosses guarding the chests were surprisingly deadly for mini-bosses, including a Kunoichi that guarded the best Ninja weapon for Luneth, who killed us multiple times, a Scylla that I feel we almost lucked through after our original strategy failed catastrophically.
+The mini-bosses guarding the chests were surprisingly deadly for mini-bosses, including a Kunoichi that guarded the best Ninja weapon for Luneth, who killed us multiple times; and a Scylla that I feel we almost lucked through after our original strategy failed catastrophically.
 What did we do?
-Kyle had to remind me what we did: we used Reflect to get through Scylla, unfortunately Reflect only lasts for one turn int his game.
-However half the party dropped dead… which made it easier to cover the party with Reflects.
+Kyle had to remind me what we did: we used Reflect to get through Scylla, unfortunately Reflect only lasts for one turn in this game.
+But then, half the party dropped dead… which made it easier to cover the party with Reflects!
 It was a beautiful mess.
 It helped that, by this point in the game, we were employing a strategy from the internet meant for Vikings like Ingus.
 It works like this: you give your Viking double shields, no weapons at all.
 This prevents them from attacking, but they could use Taunt and soak up damage, which is what the Viking class is for, after all!
 Scylla rewards you with the Elder Staff in both versions, and the Ninja and Sage jobs in the original, which seems like a bit too many prizes in one place?

-Somehow, we made our way to the end of the dungeon, where a few shops and a hidden shop which fulfilled… well, honestly, very few of our needs.
+Somehow, we made our way to the end of the dungeon, where a few shops and an additional, hidden shop fulfilled… well, honestly, very few of our needs.
 They stocked top-tier summons (Odin, Leviathan and Bahamut, in case we wanted copies), top tier equipment we already had, and only a few copies we really needed, and a healing spring.
 From there, we returned to the surface.

 At the top of the Tower, we found a cursed mirror, and when we looked into it, Xande informed us telepathically that we had been placed under the curse of the “five wyrms,” which froze us in place.
-Not that any “wyrms” actually showed up.
+Not that any “wyrms” actually showed up in this verison.
 To counteract the wyrms, Doga and Unei needed to gather five of our “loved ones” to hold them off.
-This was incredibly subjective.
-Princess Sarah held off one for Luneth, Desch (apparently still alive) for Refia, Prince Aldus held off one for Arc, Cid for Luneth and… the oldest of the Four Men of Amur for them all?
+Their choices were incredibly subjective.
+Princess Sarah held off one for Ingus, Desch (apparently still alive) for Refia, Prince Aldus held off one for Arc, Cid for Luneth and… the oldest of the Four Men of Amur for them all?
 Those guys who helped us get some sewer shoes?
 Don’t three of our party members have foster parents that are being left out of this arrangement, and Ingus a King that’s quite fond of him?
 Nobody?
 No volunteers?

 With the curse broken, we were able to move on (and not backward; we were past the Point of No Return as it’s called, which was irritating given how much of the game was left to go).
 Just past the mirrors, we fought with Xande himself, and promptly failed.
 Pretty… decisively, too.
 We broke off the session at that point.

 We picked up FFIII during our next session and headed right through the Tower, much like we had done before but now helped along by Kyle’s grinding.
-At the top, we came up to Xande, who did his darndest, but like the Four Fiends of FFI, could only last a few turns against our now-overpowered selves, coming close a threat only once or twice, compared to our previous curbstomp.
+At the top, we came up to Xande, who did his darndest, but like the Four Fiends of FFI, could only last a few turns against our now-overpowered selves, coming close a threat only once or twice due to this game’s wholly random nature.
 Not that we realized we were overpowered yet.
 No, we had been spoiled that there were five bosses left to go, so we were all business.